Damn Good Tennessee Fishing Guides

 River fishing is the most popular type of fishing in Tennessee as well as lake fishing.

-The most commonly sought after species in Tennessee are: 1. brown trout, 2. rainbow trout, 3. muskie, 4. striped bass, and 5. blue catfish.
+The most commonly sought after species in Tennessee are: 1. brown trout, 2. rainbow trout, 3. striped bass, 4. muskie, and 5. brook trout.

-The most common fishing techniques in Tennessee are drift fishing, fly fishing, and wading but light tackle fishing and sight casting are popular as well.
+The most common fishing techniques in Tennessee are drift fishing, fly fishing, and light tackle fishing but artificial lure fishing and wading are popular as well.

 How much does a Tennessee fishing trip cost?